SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Ablation Study

 \subsection{Predictor}

 We study the recommendation performance considering predictor $h$ under several variants.
 Table~\ref{tab:pred} summarizes the variants and their recommendation performance.

-Different from the predictor in S{ IM}S{ IAM}~\cite{chen2021exploring}, our framework still works by removing the predictor $h$, but resulting in performance degeneration to some extent.
+Different from the predictor in SimSiam~\cite{chen2021exploring}, our framework still works by removing the predictor $h$, but resulting in performance degeneration to the level of Popularity algorithm.
 A fixed random initialization with the predictor makes the self-supervised framework difficult to learn good representations of users/items.
-On the contrary, a 2-layer MLP suffers from over-fitting and worsens the recommendation performance.
+On the contrary, a 2-layer MLP also achieves a competitive performance as the 1-layer version.